JSBmanD/docs/pages/integrations/localytics.md

 We have built a custom integration to automatically send all Branch install data to Localytics without any extra work on your side (besides integrating both SDKs).
 We just need some configuration information from your Localytics account, and we'll take care of the rest.

+[block:callout]
+{
+  "type": "protip",
-!!! protip "How do we differentiate Localytics and Branch installs?"
-    We rely on a Branch link being clicked which leads to an install.
-This sets an internal boolean that an install came from Branch.
+  "title": "How do we differentiate Localytics and Branch installs?", "body": "We rely on a Branch link being clicked which leads to an install.
+This sets an internal boolean that an install came from Branch."
+}
+[/block]

 ## Setup